How to prepare a buffer solution?

 The sweet smelling liquid could be an ester and hence the organic compound could possibly be an alcohol.
 Assuming that it is a simple alcohol, its general formula is CnH2n+1OH.

-Look for the peak representing the molecular ion (M+), i.e. the unfragmented sample molecule with an electron knocked out.
-This peak must be one with one of the highest u/z and with a relatively high abundance.
+Look for the peak representing the molecular ion (M+), i.e. the unfragmented sample molecule with one electron removed.
+This peak should have one of the highest u/z values and a relatively high abundance.

 The highest peak is at 33 u/z but has a negligible abundance.
 Hence, the peak at 32 u/z is most probably the molecular ion.
 If so,